Facebook Skip to main content

 Please feel free to use up to three pages for your resume, and include all significant work experience since graduating from high school.
 Include educational background as well as your activities and community involvement.

-Your recommendations should be submitted by the application deadline for your selected application round.
-You can use the online application system to send your recommender a reminder email as needed.
+Your recommendations should be submitted by the application deadline for the round you are applying to.
+When necessary, you can use the online application system to send your recommender a reminder email.
 When your recommender has submitted the recommendation, you will receive a confirmation email.

-Applying with a GMAT, GMAT Focus Edition, GRE or Executive Assessment (EA) Score
+Applying with a GMAT, GRE or Executive Assessment (EA) Score

-For the GMAT, GMAT Focus Edition, GRE and EA exams, all sub-scores including the Analytical Writing Assessment (AWA) score are evaluated.
+For the GMAT, GRE and EA, all sub-scores are evaluated.
 Scores should indicate a strong aptitude for business studies.
 You can review score averages on our Class Profile.

-GMAT, GMAT Focus Edition, GRE and EA exams are offered year-round and can be taken multiple times.
+GMAT, GRE and EA exams are offered year-round and can be taken multiple times.
 Tests are available at in-person testing centers as well as online.
 Scores are valid for five years.
-There is no departmental preference for the GMAT, GMAT Focus Edition, GRE or EA exam.
+There is no departmental preference for the GMAT or GRE exam.

 Take the test as early as possible to allow time to re-test if necessary.
-The GMAT, GMAT Focus Edition, GRE or EA exam must be completed by the application deadline and official scores should be reported by the deadline.
+The GMAT, GRE or EA must be completed by the application deadline, and official scores should be reported by the deadline.
 If you have taken a test more than once, the admissions committee will use your highest overall total score to evaluate your application.

 GRE 4854